AndrewBubnov/react-mini-query/README.md

 - **Smooth Pagination with `keepPreviousData`**: Allows retaining previous data during paginated queries, preventing loading indicators between page transitions.
 - **TypeScript Support**: The library is fully typed, providing a robust development experience and minimizing runtime errors.
 - **API Consistency**: The hooks are designed to have an API consistent with `tanstack-query` for easy transition and predictable behavior.
+- **Comprehensive Test Coverage**: The core of the project is thoroughly tested using `Vitest`, ensuring high reliability and robustness across various scenarios.